 Communique will inform you weekly about each of the seven core strategies, which are not prioritized in any way.
 These updates will continue over the next five weeks, culminating in the next Town Hall on September 3, to which the entire campus community is invited.

-This week, Communique will give an overview on engagement and inclusive belonging.
+This week, Communique will give an overview on learning, engagement and inclusive belonging.
 This core strategy working group was championed by vice chancellor for student success Sentwali Bakari.
 Director of student clubs, organizations and leadership Sabrina Wienholtz and assistant director of academic advising Valerie McClinton served as team leads.
 The names of the team members, all of whom volunteered for the working group, are provided here.

 Engagement and inclusive belonging

-”In fostering a community of engagement and inclusive belonging, UCCS will create transformational experiences and nurture growth and development in the workplace, classroom, and across campus.”
+”In fostering a community of learning, engagement and inclusive belonging, UCCS will create transformational experiences and nurture growth and development in the workplace, classroom, and across campus.”

 After Chancellor Venkat Reddy’s Town Hall sessions in March, faculty, staff and students formed and joined working groups for each of the plan’s seven core strategies.
 Core strategy working groups were tasked with identifying the priorities, initiatives, anticipated outcomes and measures of success for each of the strategic themes.